 The most popular filling for agnolotti is meat stewed in Barolo, a red wine from Piedmont.
 You can also find a unique version in the Monferrato region, which is stuffed with donkey meat.
 However traditionally it is stuffed with meat leftover from last night’s dinner.
 You would not typically stuff agnolotti with cheese.
 Recipes similar to agnolotti but not using meat are often referred to as ravioli.

-Legend says that agnolotti was invented in Piemonte to celebrate the end of the siege.
-According to this story, the Marquis asked Angelot, his chef, to prepare a rich dinner.
-The chef realized that the pantry did not have too much food and decided to use the leftovers of meat from previous days, giving them as stuffing for the pasta egg noodles.
-Marquis loved the recipe and decided to call it an agnolotti in honour of the chef who has invented the dish.
+Legend has it that agnolotti was invented in Piedmont to celebrate the end of the siege.
+The story says that Marquis asked his chef, Angelot, to prepare a rich dinner in celebration.
+Upon checking the pantry, Angelot realised there was not much food left.
+So he decided to use meat leftover from previous days and stuffed it inside pasta.
+Marquis loved this dish so much, he decided to name it in honour of the chef who invented it – Angelot.